xdlrt/xdlrt/README.md

 🌱 mostly using Typescript and React.

-🔭 interested in Open Source, Investment, Web3.
+🔭 interested in Open Source, Investment.

 you can find me in [Twitter](https://twitter.com/yeshu_in_future), [Blog](https://yeshu.cloud).